stevenktruong/math-website/data/classes/131a.3.21w/notes/week-4.md

 </definition>

-Intuitively, the limit of a sequence is what it gets "really close to" as $n$ "gets really big."
+Intuitively, the limit of a sequence is what it gets "really close to" as $n$ "gets really big".
 To make this more precise, we need to quantify two things:

 -   "really close to" (this is $\epsilon$)
 -   "gets really big" (this is $N$)